frendsick/torth/README.md

     DONE drop swap drop // Drop the counter and limit from the stack end

-function Main -> int :
+function Main -> :
     30  // limit
     0   // sum
     1   // index

     FizzBuzz

-    "Sum of all numbers not divisible by 3 or 5: " OutputRow drop 0 // return 0
+    "Sum of all numbers not divisible by 3 or 5: " OutputRow end
-end
 ```